VR-Scott/GNL/Readme.txt

 C function.
 Read a line from a specified file descriptor (stdin, stdout or stderr).

+For a full description of the project please read resources/get_next_line.en.pdf.

 Paramaters:
 The function takes a const int fd(the file descriptor returned by the open function) and a char **line(a pointer to a char pointer used to point towards the a string of a line read from the file).